egrigokhan/deep-visual-hull-prior/README.md

 - **Surface Distance (Jensen *et al.*):** For this metric, we convert the predicted voxel output to a mesh file and then sample 10k points to compute the distance.
 Using the software from Stutz *et al.*, we obtain the accuracy and completeness.
 Accuracy is the distance of the reconstruction to the ground truth and completeness is the distance from ground truth to reconstruction.

 Lower accuracy/completeness indicates better reconstruction quality.

+The code for evaluation is available at [xrhan/mesh-voxelization](https://github.com/xrhan/mesh-voxelization) and [xrhan/mesh-evaluation](https://github.com/xrhan/mesh-evaluation).